skylight-hq/skylight.digital/_blog_posts/five_pifs_join.md

 date_published: 2017-06-27
 date: 2017-06-27
 ---
-Today, I'm happy to announce that five former <a href="https://presidentialinnovationfellows.gov/">Presidential Innovation Fellows</a> (PIFs) and <a href="https://18f.gsa.gov/">18F</a> co-founders have joined Skylight &mdash; Chris Cairns, Robert Read, Geoff Mulligan, John Teeter, and Kin Lane.
+Today, I'm happy to announce that five former <a href="https://presidentialinnovationfellows.gov/">Presidential Innovation Fellows</a> (PIFs) and <a href="https://18f.gsa.gov/">18F</a> co-founders have joined Skylight — Chris Cairns, Robert Read, Geoff Mulligan, John Teeter, and Kin Lane.

 As a <a href="https://www.sba.gov/contracting/government-contracting-programs/hubzone-program">
 certified HUBZone</a>, Skylight's mission is to make government work in a digital world using design, technology, and procurement.